westermo/app-demo/src/dhcp-boot/README.md

 example:/#> reboot
 ```

-After reboot the container application starts and changed the hostname to
+After reboot the container application is started from WeOS `net-config`
+where it "converts" the `pre-config.cfg` to `/tmp/config.cfg`, simply by
-"Host_name_from_app" and saves the new configuration in /tmp/config.cfg.
-The host fetches
+setting a new hostname: `"Host_name_from_app"`.
+The host WeOS system
-and applies the new running-config from the container, resulting in the `hostname` being changed.
+meanwhile acquries a DHCP lease from the container and then fetches its
+bootfile (`config.cfg`), and applies as its new `running-config`.
+We
+can verify this by inspecting the new hostname of the host WeOS system.